 The official Monopoly creation story takes place during the Great Depression.
-An unemployed radiator repairman from Philadelphia named Charles Darrow invented the game, had his prototype rejected by Parker Brothers, and then sold enough copies out of his house to convince Parker Brothers to produce the game, sparking an overnight success [source: Hasbro].
+An unemployed radiator repairman from Philadelphia named Charles Darrow invented the game, had his prototype rejected by Parker Brothers, and then sold enough copies out of his house to convince Parker Brothers to produce the game, sparking an overnight success.

-That's the official history; the actual history of Monopoly started back in 1904, when an economic activist named Elizabeth Magie patented the Landlord's Game [source: Williams].
+That's the official history; the actual history of Monopoly started back in 1904, when an economic activist named Elizabeth Magie patented the Landlord's Game.
 The Landlord's Game challenged players to buy properties and charge rent to demonstrate the inequalities of turn-of-the-century capitalism.
 Parker Brothers rejected Magie's game, largely because they couldn't figure out how it would end.

-In the early 1930s, Charles Darrow played a version of Magie's game at the home of some friends in Atlantic City, N.J.
+In the early 1930s, Darrow played a version of Magie's game at the home of some friends in Atlantic City, New Jersey.
 The local board included Atlantic City streets and locations like Marvin Gardens (a misspelling of Marven Gardens), St. James Place and the boardwalk.
-Darrow saw the genius of the game immediately and quickly created his own version called Monopoly -- which he didn't bother to patent before selling copies at Wanamaker's department store in his hometown of Philadelphia.
+Darrow saw the genius of the game immediately and quickly created his own version called Monopoly, which he didn't bother to patent before selling copies at Wanamaker's Department Store in his hometown of Philadelphia.